sportsbitenews/msg-gateway/README.md

 Go to __Progammable SMS > Messaging Services__ and create a new one.
 There you'll get a `messaging_service_sid`.
 Under __Inbound Settings__, make sure __Process Inbound Messages__ is checked and set your __Request Url__ to your webhook endpoint: `https://xxxx.execute-api.xxxx.amazonaws.com/dev/webhook/twilio` (the method should be set to `HTTP_GET`)

+####Skype:
+Your `app_id` which is the Microsoft App ID from your bots panel.
+Your `app_password` which is the password that it's only shown to you once when you create the Bot.

 ####TODO
 - DONE - there's a bug with twilio because we're sending a content-type=application/json header but the body is actually xml